python/mypy/docs/source/kinds_of_types.rst

 The Any type
 ************

-A value with the ``Any`` type is dynamically typed.
+A value with the :py:data:`~typing.Any` type is dynamically typed.
 Mypy doesn't know anything about the possible runtime types of such value.
 Any operations are permitted on the value, and the operations are only checked at runtime.
 You can use ``Any`` as an "escape hatch" when you can't use a more precise type for some reason.